-Dafne Keen Punched, Ultimately Bruised, Hugh Jackman During ‘Logan’ Audition
+Dafne Keen Punched, Ultimately Bruised Hugh Jackman During ‘Logan’ Audition

 James Mangold’s concerns were immediately quashed when he saw a video audition featuring Dafne Keen as X-23, which involved her traipsing across furniture as the mutant.

-After seeing this video Dafne Keen was flown out to New York City with her parents for a face to face audition alongside Hugh Jackman.
-The scene in question was particularly gruelling, too, as it saw her getting extremely frustrated with Logan, who retaliates himself.
+After seeing this video, Dafne Keen was flown out to New York City with her parents for a face to face audition alongside Hugh Jackman.
+The scene in question was particularly grueling, too, as it saw her getting extremely frustrated with Logan, who retaliates himself.

 It also just so happened to involve Dafne Keen punching Hugh Jackman in the face repeatedly, something that writer and director James Mangold encouraged her to do.
-Clearly she did quite a good job, too, because not only did she get the role, but her efforts also resulted in Jackman receiving numerous bruises.
+Clearly, she did quite a good job, too, because not only did she get the role, but her efforts also resulted in Jackman receiving numerous bruises.

-Clearly working on a Wolverine film is quite an arduous task.
-That’s because as recently as yesterday The Inquisitr revealed that Hugh Jackman had repeatedly injured himself during production on the X-Men films.
+Clearly, working on a Wolverine film is quite an arduous task.
+That’s because as recently as yesterday, the Inquisitr revealed that Hugh Jackman had repeatedly injured himself during production on the X-Men films.
 This even saw him stab himself a number of times with Wolverine’s claws, as well as other people on set, too.

-At one point it also included Hugh Jackman stabbing the stunt-double for Mystique right in the arm, too.
+At one point, it also included Hugh Jackman stabbing the stunt-double for Mystique right in the arm, too.
 Something that left the Australian actor aghast.

 But it turns out that the woman who was stabbed by Hugh Jackman was nowhere near as furious as he assumed she would be.
 That’s because rather than immediately suing the actor for all he is worth, or seeking the medical attention that she almost certainly required, the stunt double instead celebrated the incident.